Multi-county pumpkin empire now a fading dream

 Merrill Lynch Economic Analyst Taylor Sandoval said, "Small businesses that sell only one thing are especially vulnerable to economic downturns.
 When everyone suddenly decides to stop buying a certain commodity, pumpkins in this case, that can be devastating to single item proprietors like Kenny.
 Kenny's business would be in better financial health right now if he also sold other complementary produce items such as decorative squash."

-Pumpkin stand operators like Kenny across the country are collectively petitioning Congress to craft a bailout package for the entire industry.
+Pumpkin stand operators across the country are collectively petitioning Congress to craft a bailout package for the entire industry.
 Economists say the cost to save America's pumpkin stands could be in the thousands of dollars.